o-ran-sc/o-du-phy/docs/build_prerequisite.rst

 Install ICC
 ------------
-Intel® C++ Compiler v19.0.3 is used for the test application and system integration with L1, The Intel® C++ Compiler can be obtained using the follwoing link https://software.intel.com/en-us/system-studio/choose-download with community |br|
+Intel® C++ Compiler v19.0.3 is used for the test application and system integration with L1, The Intel® C++ Compiler can be obtained using the following link https://software.intel.com/en-us/system-studio/choose-download with community |br|
 license::

          COPY $icc_license_file $BUILD_DIR/license.lic